 Motion or animated lenticular print are a series of images which create an effect of the subject moving.
-An example could be for a car driving or a person running, the effect works better when the background does not change too much, with only the subject in motion.
+An example could be for a car driving or a person running.
+The effect works better when the background does not change too much, with only the main subject in motion.

 The 3D lenticular print works really well when you have a mostly static audience.
-The 3D lenticular print creates a lovely effect of real depth, very similar to a holographic image except it is in full colour.
-Particularly useful for product display, it creates the effect of the product being in front of the print, almost like the product is floating in front of the viewer.
+The 3D lenticular print creates a lovely effect of real depth, very similar to a holographic image with the added benefit of it being in full colour.
+Particularly useful for product display, it creates the effect of the product being projected forward.
+Almost like the product is floating in front of the viewer.

 The first stage in creating a lenticular print is to take two or more images and combine them in a specific way using dedicated computer software.
 Companies that create such software include ‘Iagiam’ and ‘Human Eye’.

-After specifying details into the program such as final print size and size of the lenticular lens (more on this below), the computer program slices or splices the images into many thin vertical stripes.
+Once initial details have been inputed into the software, the program such as final print size and size of the lenticular lens (more on this below), the computer program slices or splices the images into many thin vertical stripes.
 It then recombines the images taking the first strip from each image and placing them next to each other.
 Then the second set of strips are arranged side by side and placed next to the first set, then the third set of strips and so on.
 This process continues until all strips from the source images have been sliced up and re-arranged in the above mentioned pattern.
-This process and arrangement is known as interlacing.
-The new composite image will generally look like a total mess to the naked eye as two or more images have been intermingled or more appropriately, interlaced.
+This process is known as interlacing.
+The new composite image will generally look a complete mess to the naked eye as two or more images have been intermingled or more appropriately, interlaced.

 This is where the lenticular lens sheet comes in.
 A lenticular lens is a special sheet made of plastic.
 It has a raised surface on one side which contain a series of ridges.
 Each ridge is actually a lens, and the technical terminology for each of these lenses is lenticules.

-Okay, so we now have our interlaced image, and a lenticular lens that matches the width of the interlacing.
+We now have our interlaced image, and a lenticular lens that matches the width of the interlacing.
 The interlaced image is very carefully and precisely laid on to the lenticular lens so that at any particular viewing angle only the stripes of one of the images is visible.
-The interlaced series of images when viewed thrown the lenticular lenses now form a complete image once again.
+The interlaced series of images when viewed through the lenticular lenses now form a complete image once again.
 Hey presto, we now have a print that morphs and animates with two or more images.
-The lenticular lens is exactly aligned with the image, and as the observer change the angle of view, a different group of stripes will be visible displaying a new image.

-With a two image lenticular print, the row lenses alternate with 50% facing left and 50% facing right, so when the image is viewed from the right, only one half of the interlaced image is shown, we are unable to see through the left facing lenses, and only the right facing lenses let us see through, and when viewed from the left, the other half of the interlaced image is visible with only the left facing lenses allowing us to see the images behind these lenses.
+With a two image lenticular print, the row lenses alternate with 50% facing left and 50% facing right.
+When the image is viewed from the right, only one half of the interlaced image is shown, we are unable to see through the left facing lenses.
+When viewed from the left, the other half of the interlaced image is visible with only the left facing lenses allowing us to see the images behind those lenses.

-It's also possible to create lenticular prints with multiple images.
-In this case the lenticular sheet has multiple lenses each facing a slightly different angle, this way it's possible to create a lenticular print with an object that slowly changes, or creates animation across the sheet.
-The same technology can be used to generate images with a 3D depth of field similar to holographic effects, except it's in full living colour.
-There are various methods used for printing the lenticular, this includes offset and ink jet print.
+It’s also possible to create lenticular prints with multiple images.
+In this case the lenticular sheet has multiple lenses each facing a slightly different angle.
+It’s possible to create a lenticular print with an object that slowly changes, or creates animation across the sheet.
+The same technology can be used to generate images with a 3D depth of field similar to holographic effects, except it’s in full living colour.
+There are various methods used for printing the lenticular, this includes offset lithographic print and ink jet printing.